Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Speed distribution of dark matter particles from first principles

+An additional motivation for relying on the McM17 models is that these are complete mass models derived for several values of the inner slope $\gamma$ of the DM density profile, which turns out to be one of the strongest sources of systematic uncertainties on capture rates, with dramatic differences between cuspy and cored profiles.
+This allows us to quantify the uncertainty from both the DM phase-space model and density profile in a self-consistent way.

+There are also systematic uncertainties associated with the mass models themselves, not captured by the best-fit values of the parameters.
+To estimate them consistently, it is necessary to use a full Monte Carlo analysis of the kinematic data.
+Such an analysis, in particular on \textit{Gaia} data, is beyond the scope of the present work.
+Nevertheless this is not crucial since the corresponding systematic uncertainties, although sizable, are in any event subdominant with respect to errors from the inner slope of the DM profile and the properties of the PSDF (\eg~the level of anisotropy, as discussed in ref.~\cite{FornasaGreen2014}).

 Finally, it should be noted that the McM17 mass models are not designed to accurately describe the dynamics at sub-kpc scales, since they are constrained by kpc-scale observations.
-As a result, in order to be able to model the DM phase-space distribution down to scales of a few pc, we complement the McM17 mass models by the model developed in Ref.~\cite{Sofue2013} for the pc-scale nuclear star cluster---referred to as the inner stellar bulge in Ref.~\cite{Sofue2013}---obtained by fitting rotation curve data.
-We do not use the other components from Ref.~\cite{Sofue2013}, since in that study the fits are only based on rotation curve data, so the stellar bulge, discs and DM halo are likely to be better constrained in Ref.~\cite{McMillan2017}, although at larger radii.
-We note that although patching these two models together may not be fully consistent with the data, the resulting toy model still builds on the strengths of both original works, and does account for observational constraints both in the inner region of the MW, and at larger scales, in particular at the position of the Sun.
-This allows us to self-consistently quantify the uncertainties on capture-related observables from the unknown inner slope of the DM profile, the DM anisotropy profile, and to quantify the error made by using the SHM with a fixed velocity dispersion throughout the Galaxy.
+As a result, in order to be able to model the DM phase-space distribution down to scales of a few pc, we complement the McM17 mass models by the model developed in ref.~\cite{Sofue2013} for the pc-scale nuclear star cluster---referred to as the inner stellar bulge in ref.~\cite{Sofue2013}---obtained by fitting rotation curve data.\footnote{We do not use the other components from ref.~\cite{Sofue2013}, since in that study the fits are only based on rotation curve data, so the stellar bulge, discs and DM halo are likely to be better constrained in ref.~\cite{McMillan2017}, although at larger radii.} This ensures that our phase-space models do account for observational constraints both in the inner region of the MW, and at larger scales, in particular at the position of the Sun.
+This also makes it possible to self-consistently quantify the uncertainties on capture-related observables from the unknown inner slope of the DM profile, the DM anisotropy profile, and to quantify the error made by using the SHM with a fixed velocity dispersion throughout the Galaxy.